enh-code/Theodora/README.md

 # Theodora
-A 2D graphics engine.
-3D is a possibility down the line.
+A 2D graphics library.
+A hope is to turn this into a full-fledged 3D engine, but small steps first.